 No doubt business owners will deliberate with their office managers and operational staff in an effort to make sure everyone is organised.
 But many questions you have and the goals you want to achieve will likely centre around both money and logistics.

-Inevitably, how you go about trying to improve time management becomes harder when you have to look out for a growing team of people.
+Inevitably, time management becomes more challenging when you have to look out for a growing team of people.
 You know by now that manual solutions don’t work well when your employees’ number 25+ people.

 The types of jobs can vary greatly, and some staff will be working out in the field, and others in the office; this makes it a challenge to keep everyone in the loop as time ticks on by!